cbrunson/Udacity-mobile-flashcards/README.md

 ### Overview

-This is a flashcard app built with React Native for the React Udacity Nanodegree program.
-It provides an interface where users can create decks of flashcards, add flashcards to a deck, run a quiz on any deck with a summary of their performance at the end of the quiz.
+This is a the final project for Udacity's React Nanodegree program.
+It is a mobile application that allows users to study collections of flashcards.
+The app will allow users to create different categories of flashcards called "decks" add flashcards to those decks, then take quizzes on those decks.

+This project encompasses the fundamental aspects of building a native application including handling infinite lists, routing, and user input.
+This project demonstrates an understanding of how to use React Native to build an iOS aapplication.

 ###  Running the project

-to run the project use the following commands:
+To run the project use the following commands:

 ```
 yarn install
 yarn start
 ```

+## Note

+This project was only tested using iOS emulator/device.